python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyEval_SetProfileAllThreads(Py_tracefunc func, PyObject *obj)

-   Like :c:func:`PyEval_SetProfile` but sets the profile function in all running threads instead of the setting it only on the current thread.
+   Like :c:func:`PyEval_SetProfile` but sets the profile function in all running threads belonging to the current interpreter instead of the setting it only on the current thread.

    The caller must hold the :term:`GIL`.